TheDinoKingK/labs/dot-net/reactivities/README.md

 - .NET (9.02+)
 - I think thats it

-once downloaded, just run `dotnet watch` in root directory for a localhost run.
+once downloaded, just run `dotnet watch` in API directory for the database and run `npm run dev` in the Client directory to run the frontend